 run ssh-keygen on your Jenkins executor server - copy the public key and add it to your CloudBees user (so that this server can connect )

-check you can connect to your master with the private key using a command like
+check you can connect to your controller with the private key using a command like

 java -jar jenkins-cli.jar -s https://.ci.cloudbees.com on-premise-executor -fsroot /root/workspace -labels docker -name docker-builder-1